-This methodology of the optimal basis selection in a general setting is useful not only for image compression, signal approximation and reconstruction, but also for feature analysis, motion estimation in video and system identification.
-In the context of pattern recognition, it is also a way to construct the feature space and for partitioning the signal space according to its representatives.
+This methodology of the optimal basis selection in a general setting is useful not only for image compression, signal approximation and reconstruction, but also for feature analysis, motion estimation in video and HDTV, and system identification.
+In the context of pattern recognition, it is also a way to construct the feature space.